edegreef/PUMA-reference-genome/README.md

 ![Logo](https://github.com/edegreef/PUMA-reference-genome/blob/master/PUMA-logo.JPG)

+This is a repository for scripts I used in improving and annotating the Purple Martin (*Progne subis*) draft genome assembly.
+These scripts were executed using the Texas A&M High Preformance Research Computing resources (https://hprc.tamu.edu/).

 # Improving draft genome assembly
-This is a repository for scripts used in polishing and scaffolding the FALCON-assembled reference genome for the Purple Martin (*Progne subis*).
-These scripts were executed using the Texas A&M High Preformance Research Computing resources (https://hprc.tamu.edu/).
+These steps are for polishing and scaffolding a FALCON-assembled reference genome.
 Starting files:
 * Assembled reference genome (fasta files)
 * PacBio reads (bam files)
 * Illumina reads (fastq files)